Program Information FAQs

 All SJD applicants must have a well-stated scholarly proposal, with an area of research and appropriate research methodology clearly outlined.
 Admission is largely based on the faculty’s evaluation of the scholarly proposal submitted by a candidate.

 It is not possible to advise any candidate about his or her specific prospects for acceptance into the SJD program.
-In recent years, three to four candidates have been admitted to the program annually in recent years.
+Admission to the program is very competitive, with one to four candidates admitted to the program annually in recent years.

 LLM Summer Program Information